What is a Conversion(eCommerce)?

 Shopping Cart Abandonment rate

 Shoppers abandon what they are buying at various stages of the shopping journey.
-Sopping Cart Abandonment is when shoppers add products to the cart to purchase but do not make the purchase and leave the website.
+Shopping Cart Abandonment is when shoppers add products to the cart to purchase but do not make the purchase and leave the website.
 These metrics help the eCommerce brand sort out various glitches between Add to Cart and Buy process.

 Checkout Abandonment is a critical metric that helps determine why people abandon whatever they were purchasing before completing the transaction.
-Though it may be similar to shopping cart abandonment, eCommerce businesses can improve it by intuitive cart management, urgency messaging, saving customer carts, etc.
+Though it may be similar to shopping cart abandonment, eCommerce businesses can improve it through intuitive cart management, urgency messaging, saving customer carts, etc.

 Micro to Macro Conversions Rates

 It helps eCommerce businesses identify and check which activities drive conversions directly or indirectly.
 Measuring the marketing exercises can help identify activities at various funnel stages and work for the company.
 For example, the number of visitors checking the product details page or the number of visitors who opt-in for an email subscription are one way to sort the activities.

 Average Order Value is the median price that the shoppers are paying for the items in their cart. eCommerce stores should measure it over time to check its evolution.
 It relates to the measurement of marketing effectiveness. eCommerce stores selling add-ons.
 Loyalty programs, and other more fundamental business model queries such as pricing, product quality, etc., contribute immensely to increasing the AOV.